brxue926/DSO-545/README.md

 # DSO-545-Python

-Several data projects and homework code I wrote with Python in DSO545 class (University of Southern California, Master of Science in Business Analytics)
+Several data projects and assignment code I wrote with Python in DSO545 class (University of Southern California, Master of Science in Business Analytics)

 Course material includes: